chaudhs769/SimpleGitCli/README.md

 Unpacking objects: 100% (3/3), done.
 ```
 ### Contributing
-This is the docs branch.
+This is the website branch.
+Make your edits in the `www` directory
 Fork, Edit, Pull Request :thumbsup: